 When possible, surgical removal of the tumor should happen after chemotherapy.
 Surgery may also be needed to remove any remaining cancer cells after chemotherapy or radiation therapy.

 Often, a tumor can be removed without causing disability.
 However, if the tumor occurs in an arm or leg, surgery to remove much of the bone may affect the limb’s ability to function.
 Bone grafts from other parts of the body may help reconstruct the limb, and a prosthesis made of metal or plastic bones or joints can replace lost tissue.
 Physical therapy after surgery can help children and young adults learn to use the limb again.
 Support services are available to help patients cope with the emotional effects of the loss of a limb.
-Learn more about rehabilitation.
+Learn more about rehabilitation services.

 Before surgery, talk with the health care team about possible side effects from the specific surgery your child will have.
 Learn more about the basics of cancer surgery.